 As for bird watchers and bona fide nature “frothers” – well, the Kiama area is a true garden of delights!
 Scan these pages for highlights to look out for during your stay...

-Buena Vista is a family farm bought by Fiona’s great-great-grandfather in 1859, when, after renting it for almost twenty years, it came up for sale.
+Arguably one of the most beautiful pieces of farmland on the South Coast, Buena Vista farm is family run, and has been for generations.
+Bought by Fiona’s great-great-grandfather in 1859, when, after renting it for almost twenty years, it came up for sale.
 He rode his horse into the auction at Kiama and successfully bid on it.
-It was a dairy farm until about fifteen years ago when Fiona’s dad, Malcolm, retired and put in a small coffee grove (you know, just for fun.
-Farmers, eh.)
-Almost three years ago Fiona and Adam moved back to the farm with the intention of building a small, sustainable operation which would support a young family.
-We started with laying hens and meat chickens and have gradually added bees, a small number of grass-fed beef, a market garden, a kitchen garden, free range pigs, geese and ducks and a commercial kitchen in which we make a range of fermented foods for sale at our local weekly farmer’s market.
-At the end of 2013 we began running cooking workshops, based around our passion for from-scratch food and wholefood cooking.
-Fiona’s parents still live on the farm too, in a house up the hill, which is terrific because Dad can usually fix things we break, and shout over the back fence when the pigs are out.
-We are on 18 acres of the original farm, which is big enough for us to get in way over our heads and in all sorts of trouble.
-And fun, lots of fun.
-We’re grateful to be here and to live in this beautiful community who are serious about their food and supportive of their farmers.
-Super lucky.Learn More
+It was a dairy farm until about fifteen years ago when Fiona’s dad, Malcolm, retired and put in a small coffee grove.
+Almost three years ago Fiona and Adam moved back to the farm with the intention of building a small, sustainable operation, on 18 acres of the original farm, which would support a young family.
+They started with laying hens and meat chickens and have gradually added bees, a small number of grass-fed beef, a market garden, a kitchen garden, free range pigs, geese and ducks and a commercial kitchen in which they make a range of fermented foods for sale at the local weekly farmer’s market.
+At the end of 2013 they began running cooking workshops, based around their passion for from-scratch food and wholefood cooking.
+The farm is open for farm tours.
+The tours include a brief outline of the history of farming in the area, the agricultural practices in use, and what it's like living and working on a modern small-scale sustainable farm as well as a tour of the dairy, a look in the window of the cheeseroom and spending time playing with the goats.
+Bookings are essential and group bookings are available.
+There is no farm shop on site; all produce is sold through the Kiama Farmer’s Market on Wednesdays.Learn More

 Eagle Rock Adventures is the highest rated adventure company in the Sydney region.
 We offer half or full day abseiling, canyoning, hiking and kayaking tours.
 Our fully qualified guides will take care of you and ensure that you have a fun and safe adventure!
 We can take you abseiling and canyoning in the Blue Mountains, canyoning in the Southern Highlands, and kayaking to the Sydney Opera House or to the Royal National Park.
 Our most popular tour in the Southern Highlands is of the scenic Maquarie Rivulet, located in one of Australia’s most southerly stands of subtropical rainforest and endangered warm temperate rainforest.
 This canyon features great views of the Illawarra Escarpment, the Pacific Ocean and local wildlife.
 The highlights of this canyon are a great variety of rock slides, big rock jumps (optional) and waterfall abseils.
 Whatever your experience, fitness level or confidence this canyon has something for everyone.Learn More